Language selection

 (Certain legal documents related to this case can be viewed on the TAS e-filing system Note – registration is required)

-On August 25, 2023, Canada notified Mexico and the United States, pursuant to CUSMA Article 31.14, that it intends to participate as a third Party in the panel proceedings requested by the United States on August 17 with respect to measures of Mexico concerning genetically engineered corn.
-The United States alleges that Mexico’s measures appear to be inconsistent with several obligations under Chapter 9 (Sanitary and Phytosanitary Measures) and Chapter 2 (National Treatment and Market Access for Goods) of CUSMA.
+On August 25, 2023, Canada notified Mexico and the United States, pursuant to CUSMA Article 31.14, of its intention to participate as a third Party in the panel proceedings requested by the United States on August 17 with respect to measures of Mexico concerning genetically engineered corn.
+The United States has alleged that Mexico’s measures appear to be inconsistent with several obligations under Chapter 9 (Sanitary and Phytosanitary Measures) and Chapter 2 (National Treatment and Market Access for Goods) of CUSMA.

 Canada has a strong systemic interest in ensuring the correct interpretation of the Sanitary and Phytosanitary (SPS) obligations under the Agreement, namely that SPS measures are based on scientific principles, relevant international standards, guidelines or recommendations, or appropriate risk assessments.